patriciamcphee/portfolio/docs/resume.md

 100% remote <br />
 October 2021 - present

-Work collaboratively with the product core engineering team to develop user guides, admin guides, and deployment guides.
+Work collaboratively with the product core engineering team to develop user guides and a scenario-based deployment guide.
 Write and edit UX microcopy and UI strings.
-Develop online help system using Docusaurus, a React-based platform.
 Conduct content audits of existing content to identify areas for improvement.

 ### Technical Writer, Contractor